renovatebot/renovate/docs/usage/configuration-templates.md

 `branchName` default value is `{{{branchPrefix}}}{{{additionalBranchPrefix}}}{{{branchTopic}}}`.

-The most common branch name you will see looks like this: `renovate/react-18.x`.
+The most common branch name you'll see looks like this: `renovate/react-18.x`.
 In this example, the `branchPrefix` is the default `renovate/`, `additionalBranchPrefix` is empty, and `branchTopic` is `react-18.x`.

 Most users will be happy with the default `branchPrefix` of `renovate/`, but you can change this if you don't like the default.